$4$-manifolds with boundary and fundamental group $\mathbb{Z}$

-Again, we drop the~$\mathcal{B}$ from the notation if~$H_*(X,A;\Q(t))=0$.
-It is known that~$\tau(X,A,\mathcal{B})$ is well defined up to multiplication by~$\pm t^k$ with $k \in \Z$ and is invariant under simple homotopy equivalence preserving~$\mathcal{B}$.
-In what follows, given~$p(t),q(t) \in \Q(t)$, we write~$p(t)\doteq q(t)$ to indicate that~$p(t)$ and~$q(t)$ agree up to multiplication by~$\pm t^k$.
-Additionally, the invariant~$\tau(X,A,\mathcal{B})$ only depends on the homeomorphism type of~$(X,A)$~\cite{Chapman}.
+Additionally, Chapman proved that~$\tau(X,A,\mathcal{B})$ only depends on the underlying homeomorphism type of~$(X,A)$~\cite{Chapman}, and not on the particular CW structure.
 In particular, when~$(M,N)$ is a manifold pair, we can define~$\tau(M,N,\mathcal{B})$ for any finite CW-structure on~$(M,N)$, We will only consider the Reidemeister torsion of 3-manifolds, and so every pair $(M,N)$ we consider will admit a CW structure.
 It will not be relevant in this paper, but we note that it is possible to define Reidemeister torsion for topological $4$-manifolds not known to admit a CW structure; see~\cite[Section 14]{FriedlNagelOrsonPowell} for a discussion.

 \begin{remark} The reason we consider Reidemeister torsion is its relation with Alexander polynomials; see Subsection~\ref{sub:Step2} below.
 To this effect, we recall some relevant algebra.
 Let $P$ be a~$\Z[t^{\pm 1}]$-module with presentation